genenetwork/sysmaintenance/assembly_update_documentation/mm9_to_mm10_20161213/update_documentation.md

 Sometimes we need to update to newly released genome assemblies in GeneNetwork.
 This file details the process used to update the database accordingly.
-This file perpared as part of the LiftOver from mm9 to mm10 in December 2016.
-Need to LiftOver rat, human, and other species too, but most text below is directly relevant to mouse.
+This file was prepared as part of the LiftOver from mm9 to mm10 in December 2016.
+We still need to LiftOver rat, human, and other species as well, but the text below is directly relevant to mouse.
+For the most part, the process would be the same for other species, only with the SpeciesId in the queries changed to the Id corresponding with the desired species.

 ---